blai/grunt-express/README.md

 2. Watch for changes to the server script(s) and restart the express/connect server (https://github.com/yeoman/express-stack/issues/7)

+## Sample app
+[grunt-express-example](https://github.com/blai/grunt-express-example) is a minimal example that shows how you can use `grunt-express` to run a basic express/socket.io server set.
+It will auto-restart server when change is detected.

 ## Philosophy
 The philosophy behind the birth of this mutant of grunt-contrib-connect is: